Welcome back to our ongoing series to introduce you to each other. She’s a Woman on Fire! member and we want you to know her. Please say hello to…

 What is your go-to self-care strategy?

-When you reflect on your life so far, what is the first word or two that comes to mind?
+When you reflect on your life so far, what are the first words that come to mind?

-She’s a Woman on Fire! is compiled by senior writer Becky Adams.
+The She’s a Woman on Fire! feature is compiled by senior writer Becky Adams.